 In Chengdu Some of the places to visit include the Chengdu Panda Research base center where a lot of conservationists visit to learn about the breeding of the giant Panda which is done to save it from extinction.
 The red Panda can also be seen at the centre and its also considered an endangered species.
 Pandas are bears if you like.

 Some other touristic places include the worlds tallest and largest stone Buddha statue carved on a cliff known as Leshan Giant Buddha and has been declared a UNESCO World Heritage Site due to the creativity and its size.
 Viewing of the carving can be done by going down the cliff then climb back up which is what we did or from the ferry though at a cost.
 If you choose to hike be ready for some intense climbing.
 Ohh it hurts!!

-Beijing, the communication struggle is not as bad as its cosmopolitan but some English speaking Chinese take advantage and pose as tour guides who extort you money if not careful.
+In Beijing, the communication struggle is not as bad as its cosmopolitan but some English speaking locals can take advantage posing as tour guides who then extort money from you if not careful.
 You will find them at the metro stations where they target tourists who seem not familiar with the city.
 For us we bumped into them at the metro stop to Forbidden City.
 Speaking of which is also a UNESCO declared World Heritage site and was known as the home of the emperors.
 You can listen to all that history through headphones they provide inside the museum.